Acebeam L16 Flashlight Review

 Build Quality and Disassembly

-The build and feel in-hand is very good.
-In particular the anodizing is very good.
-It’s a mix between the more standard anodizing, and Armytek’s matte finish.
+The build and feel in-hand are very good.
+In particular, the anodizing is very good.
+It’s a mix between the more standard anodizing and Armytek’s matte finish.
 So it doesn’t feel quite like a chalkboard (which I find gross) but isn’t slick, either.

 Straight to a minor disassembly: The bezel comes off easily, revealing the emitter.
 The reflector doesn’t just fall right out, though.